isaaccto/FileleaksAPI/README.md

-# Anonfiles-api
+# Fileleaks-api

-Anonfiles is a Python library for upload files on [fileleaks.com](https://fileleaks.com/).
+Fileleaks is a Python library for upload files on [fileleaks.com](https://fileleaks.com/).

 ## About